 These pests remain in the soil for much of their lives.
-In their underground larval stage, they will feed on roots of grasses and other nearby plants.
-Adult Japanese beetles emerge in mid summer to feed on above ground plant parts, primarily leaves of favored plants.
+In their underground larval stage, they will feed on the roots of grasses and other nearby plants.
+Adult Japanese beetles emerge in mid-summer to feed on above-ground plant parts, primary leaves of favored plants.
 Then the adult female Japanese beetles lay their eggs in the soil in late summer.
+Moving forward, it is important to understand the signs and best practices from the experts for Japanese Beetle prevention.

 Signs of Japanese Beetle Damage